TheCHead/nikku-no-gemu/content/posts/projects/gdpatterns-command.md

 But there's still room for improvement.
 This approach implies that each command already has everything it needs to do its job, which is rarely the case.

 For example, to execute an action, we need an actor.
-Therefore, we can pass it as a parameter in the Execute() function.
+Therefore, we can pass it as a parameter in the Execute() method.

 ```csharp
 public interface ICommand